 - Students can access their monthly statements through the Self Service portal

 - Student bills will be generated by semester.
 The July bill will only reflect your fall charges as well as your fall financial aid (if you have completed all necessary paperwork).
 In early December, another bill will be generated for spring charges and spring financial aid.

 - Cornell College will be able to accept credit card payments (MasterCard, Discovery, American Express, and VISA) and payments through ACH (directly from your bank account).
 There is a 2.75% processing fee on all credit card payments, but no fee for ACH payments.

-- Any outstanding balance not paid either directly or through a payment plan by the first day of the Block 1 for fall and Block 5 for spring, will be assessed a late fee of $25 per week.
+- Any outstanding balance not paid in full or through a payment plan (or is late on pay plan payments) by the 10th of each month, will be assessed a late fee of $25 per month.

 - Watch your monthly emails from Student Accounts for important information and announcements regarding your account.